zshipko/worm/README.md

 }
 ```

-In the example above, `MyCommands` exports a single `worm` command named `Example`. `SomethingElse`
+In the example above, `MyCommands` exports two `worm` commands named `Example` and `Example2`. `SomethingElse`
-isn't converted to a command because it has incompatible arguments and return type.
+isn't converted to a command because it has incompatible arguments.

+A command must start with a `*worm.Client` argument and contain any number of `*worm.Value` arguments, including variadic arguments.

 Once you have written all your commands, you can easily create a new server: